Here is a paleo tuna salad recipe that will never get old. It is simple to make, low carb, paleo, and whole 30-approved, and absolutely delicious!

 I’ve had years to figure out what I like and don’t like and am open to exploring and learning.
 But there’s something to be said about the tried and true.
 Flavors and combinations that work synergistically, that compliment each other the way an exposed collar bone and an off the shoulder sweater do.
 They’re sexy - they work.

 There are some flavors that are quintessential.
 They just work.
-And this classic tuna salad recipe is no exception.
+And this paleo tuna salad recipe is no exception.

 Start with good tuna